redis/minipilot/README.md

 # MiniPilot

 This application implements a chatbot you can train with your data.
-The example provided is a movie recommender system.
+From the GUI you will be able to:

+- Upload CSV data
+- Create an index
+- Edit the system and user prompt
+- Ask questions in natutal language

 ![demo](src/static/images/minipilot.gif)

 The system uses:

 - Redis Stack as a Vector Database to store the dataset and vectorize the entries to perform [Vector Similarity Search (VSS)](https://redis.io/docs/latest/develop/interact/search-and-query/advanced-concepts/vectors/) for RAG
-- The [IMDB movies dataset](https://www.kaggle.com/datasets/ashpalsingh1525/imdb-movies-dataset), which contains 10000+ movies from the IMDB Movies dataset
 - OpenAI ChatGPT Large Language Model (LLM) [ChatCompletion API](https://platform.openai.com/docs/guides/gpt/chat-completions-api)

 ## setup